Whyzanet/WhyzaGC/README.md

 nc whyzagc-esp.local 23 | tee -a rnd_nums.txt

-and waited about 5 days until I had about 15M rawa data.
+and waited about 5 days until I had about 15M raw data which gave me around 50K of binary random data once filtered.

 I had to change line 6 in test_random_numbers.sh from